Wellbeing. Present Moment. Awareness.

 Mindfulness often becomes incorporated within my Reiki sessions too.

-If this is something you would like to explore, please contact me to make an appointment or to ask questions and discuss further how it may help you.
+If Mindfulness is something you would like to explore, please contact me to ask questions and discuss further how it may help you